kiondartel/Hospital_system/README.md

-## Sistema de castro para Hospitais
+## Sistema completo para Hospitais
 This is my app \o/

 ## Technology